 Loading...

-Pharmacy Benefit Managers (PBMs) are facing scrutiny for their opaque pricing practices and the role they play in driving up drug costs.
-These practices have led to higher costs for members and employers, sparking demands for greater transparency and accountability.
-In response, Congress is taking action to ensure PBMs operate more transparently and fairly.
+Pharmacy Benefit Managers (PBMs) continue to face scrutiny for their opaque pricing practices and the role they play in driving up drug costs.
+These practices have long contributed to higher costs for members and employers, sparking demands for greater transparency and accountability.
+In response, Congress has taken action to ensure PBMs operate more transparently and fairly.

-Recognizing the problem, states are starting to follow Congress's lead in addressing the need for price transparency and tackling unsavory market practices.
-Several states have proposed and adopted legislative measures targeting licensing, pharmacy networks, PBM spread pricing, and plan design requirements.
+Recognizing the problem, states have followed Congress's lead in addressing the need for price transparency and tackling unsavory market practices.
+As of 2025, all 50 states have passed legislation to regulate PBMs.
+States have proposed and adopted legislative measures targeting licensing, pharmacy networks, PBM spread pricing, and plan design requirements.
 These measures aim to curb the tactics used by some of the largest PBMs to boost their profits at the expense of members and employers.

 Limiting pharmacy networks: The bill prevents PBMs from limiting a pharmacy network to only those pharmacies affiliated with the PBM, ensuring fair competition and access.